ITCServiceGroup/Training-Hub/public/interactive-elements/README.md

 1.  **Shortcode Insertion:** The author uses the "Interactives" button in TinyMCE, which reads `elements.json` to display the picker.
 Selecting an element inserts the corresponding shortcode (e.g., `[interactive name="your-element-name"]`) into the editor content.
 2.  **Viewer Processing:** When a study guide is viewed, the `StudyGuideViewer` component receives the full HTML content.
-3.  **Tag Replacement:** The `processContentForWebComponents` function finds all `[interactive name="..."]` shortcodes and replaces them with the corresponding custom HTML tags (e.g., `<your-element-name-simulator></your-element-name-simulator>`).
+3.  **Tag Replacement:** The `processContentForWebComponents` function finds all `[interactive name="..."]` shortcodes and replaces them with the corresponding custom HTML tags following the convention `<your-element-name-simulator></your-element-name-simulator>`.
 4.  **Script Injection:** The `useEffect` hook in `StudyGuideViewer` identifies which unique elements are needed based on the shortcodes found in the *original* content.
-For each required element, it injects a `<script>` tag pointing to that element's JavaScript definition file (e.g., `/interactive-elements/your-element-name/simulator.js`) into the main viewer iframe's body.
+For each required element, it injects a `<script>` tag pointing to that element's standardized JavaScript definition file (`/interactive-elements/your-element-name/index.js`) into the main viewer iframe's body.
-5.  **Component Rendering:** When the browser parses the HTML containing the custom tag (e.g., `<your-element-name-simulator>`) *and* the corresponding JavaScript definition has been loaded and executed via the injected script, the browser automatically calls the Web Component's constructor and `connectedCallback`, rendering the element and running its logic.
+5.  **Component Rendering:** When the browser parses the HTML containing the custom tag (e.g., `<your-element-name-simulator>`) *and* the corresponding `index.js` definition has been loaded and executed via the injected script, the browser automatically calls the Web Component's constructor and `connectedCallback`, rendering the element and running its logic.

 ## Best Practices